theNorstroem/template-furo-app-starter/README.md

 ## Starting the server
-To start a static server just type `npm run serve` or `polymer serve`.
+To start a static server just type `npm run start` or `polymer serve`.

 ## Starting development
 The files for your project are located in `/src`.
 The starter pack contains some example views (pages).